FAQ

 When does registration open?

 Registration for the Pelham Music Festival typically opens a week or so before Thanksgiving.
-Keep an eye on this website, our Facebook page, and Instagram for our “Registration is Open!” post.
+Keep an eye on your email, this website, and our Social Media for our “Registration is Open!” post.

 When does registration close?